codefellows/seattle-ops-401d1/class-37/challenges/README.md

-# Ops Challenge: Web Application Fingerprinting Part 2 of 3
+# Ops Challenge: Cookie Capture Capades

 ## Overview

-In the previous class, we performed web application fingerprinting.
-This is a useful intelligence gathering operation during the stages of ethical hacking.
+Cookies play a vital role in identifying the user of the web app.

-Since we know a little Python, we can create our own web application fingerprinting tool.
-Today, we'll add the capability to analyze cookies.
+Today you will capture a cookie and send it back out to the site in order to receive a valid response in HTTP text, all using Python's Requests module.

 ## Resources